-A lender may develop a process to trigger the capitalization of interest on a PLUS loan from the date of the first disbursement to the date repayment begins if such process is not already in place.
+A lender may need to develop a process to trigger the capitalization of interest on a PLUS loan from the date of the first disbursement to the date repayment begins if such procedure is not already in place.

-A guarantor may need to update its program review procedures to capture a lender's ability to capitalize accrued interest on PLUS loans during this period.
+A guarantor may need to update its program review procedures to capture a lender's ability to capitalize interest on PLUS loans in this circumstance.

-The Department may need to update its program review procedures to capture a lender's ability to capitalize accrued interest on PLUS loans during this period.
+The Department may need to update its program review procedures to capture a lender's ability to capitalize interest on PLUS loans in this circumstance.